raspberrypilearning/star-collector/en/step_2.md

 The star collector minigame needs a camera view that is high enough to view the layout of some of the map but not too high or it will reveal the position of the stars.

-In the Hierarchy window, click on `Player` then select `Main Camera` change the position in the Inspector window Transform component to:
+In the Hierarchy window, click on 'Player' then select 'Main Camera' change the position in the Inspector window 'Transform' component to:

 ![The Transform component with position x = 0 , y = 4 and z = -2.5.
 The rotation x = 35.](images/camera-position.png)